bombasticbob/UsefullTools/README.md

 CPU, allowing you to specify which one if it's not an atmega328p .
 It also decodes them into human readable form which is the important part.

+* new.write.fuses.sh - a simple script to write fuses for atmega series using AVRISPMkII

 * flash2mp3.sh - extract mp3 audio from flash video, or actually ANY video format that ffmpeg will recognize.
 Originally designed for flash videos downloaded from sites like youtube.
 Uses 'twolame' to encode.